timilehin-code/loginSystem/readme.md

-# User Authentication system with python
+# User Authentication System with Python

-## overview
+## Overview
-This is a simple light weight login system that works on the terminal it allow users to be  onboarded and also autenticate users when trying to login
+This is a lightweight, terminal-based user authentication system that allows users to register (onboarding) and log in securely.

 ## Features
-- User onbording
-- User autentication
-- password encryption using `utf-8` hashing
-- saving of registered users
-- password validation
-- checking email validation
-- secure login
+- **User Onboarding**: Register new users with a valid email and secure password.
+- **User Authentication**: Log in with email and password, with secure validation.
+- **Password Hashing**: Securely hash passwords using `bcrypt` for safe storage.
+- **User Data Storage**: Save registered user information in a JSON file.
+- **Password Validation**: Enforce strong password requirements (e.g., minimum length, special characters).
-- email authentication
+- **Email Validation**: Verify email format using regular expressions.
+- **Secure Login**: Authenticate users securely with hashed password verification.
+- **Email Authentication**: Send verification emails during registration or for password recovery (requires email setup in `.env`).

 ## Requirements
 - **Python**: Version 3.7 or later
-- Intermidate Understanding of python
+- Intermediate understanding of Python
-- Proper Understanding of how python functions works
+- Basic understanding of Python functions

 ## Dependencies
-- `Json` for saving users info
-- `bcrypt` for data encryption
-- `re` for regular expresion validation
+- Python standard libraries: `json`, `re`, `os`, `string`, `random`, `smtplib`, `email`
+- External packages:
   - `rich` for terminal styling
-- `os` for file handling
-- `string` for random characters
-- `random` to genrate random numbers and letters
-- `smtplib` to send mail
-- `email` for mail handling
+  - `bcrypt` for password hashing
-- `dotenv` for accesing the environment variable (`.env`) file
+  - `python-dotenv` for accessing environment variables (`.env` file)

-## Usage
-Ensure python is installed on your computer and run the `main.py` file.

 ## Installation
 1. Ensure Python 3.7 or higher is installed on your machine.
 Verify with: